xuan32546/IOS13-SimulateTouch/README.md

 # IOS13-SimulateTouch
-iOS 11.0 - 13.6 system level touch simulation iOS13模拟点击
+iOS 11.0 - 13.6 system-level touch simulation iOS13模拟点击

 Jailbroken device required

 ## Description
 This library enables you to simulate touch events on iOS 11.0 - 13.6 with just one line!
-All the source code will be release later.
+All the source code will be released later.

 ## Features
-1. Multitouching supported (no other library you can find supports multitouching).
+1. Multitouch supported (no other library you can find supports multi touching).
 2. Programmable.
-Control scripts can be programmed with all the programming language you desire.
+Control scripts can be programmed with all the programming languages you desire.
 3. Instant controlling supported.
 The ios device can be controlled with no latency from other devices/computers.
-4. System level touch simulation (will not inject to any process).
+4. System-level touch simulation (will not inject to any process).

 ## Installation
 1. Open Cydia - Sources - Edit - Add - http://47.114.83.227 ("http" instead of "https"!!!
 Please double check this.)